ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose-cylc.md

 The _Rose/Cylc_ workflow management tool consists of two components: the [_Cylc_](https://niwa.co.nz/environmental-information/cylc-suite-engine) task engine, developed by the New Zealand National Institute of Water and Atmospheric Research (NIWA), and the [_Rose_](https://www.metoffice.gov.uk/research/approach/modelling-systems/rose) framework developed by the UK Met Office (UKMO) which configures tasks for the _Cylc_ engine.

 A set of tasks configured by _Rose_ to run with the _Cylc_ engine is called a _suite_ (for _Cylc 7_) or _workflow_ (for _Cylc 8_).

+!!! warning
+    ACCESS configurations currently use _Cylc7_, with the aim to upgrade to _Cylc8_.
+The upgrade to _Cylc8_ will come with changes to the way model configurations are run.
+Once the _Cylc8_ process has been concretized, the [Run a model configuration](#run-a-model-configuration) section will be updated with _Cylc8_ instructions.
+The respective [Run a Model documentation](https://docs.access-hive.org.au/models/run-a-model/) will specify whether a configuration runs with _Cylc7_ or _Cylc8_.

 ## Prerequisites

 - **NCI account**<br>